-Accumulated Investment in Mai China as of December 31, 20 Upper Limit on Investment
+Accumulated Investment in Mainland China as of December 31, 2021 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment

-2,270,611 3,235,269 10,091,821
+2,630,064 3,589,355 12,145,493

 (USD85,628) (USD116,860)

-- Note 1: The method of investment is calssified into the following three types: - (1) Through company in the third region to transfer money to invest in the investee in Mainland China. - (2) Through setting up company in the third region to invest in the investee in Mainland China. - 1.
+Note 1: The method of investment is calssified into the following three types:

+- (1) Through company in the third region to transfer money to invest in the investee in Mainland China. - (2) Through setting up company in the third region to invest in the investee in Mainland China. - 1.
 The Company set up company in the third region to invest in the investee in Mainland China. - 2.NOVA Design set up company in the third region to invest in the investee in Mainland China. - 3.TBM set up company in the third region to invest in the investee in Mainland China. - 4.
-Nanyang set up company in the third region to invest in the investee in Mainland China. - 5.Qing Zhao Investment Co., Ltd. set up company in the third region to invest in the investee in Mainland China. - 6.Split-up of Yang Zhou Tai Run Hotel Co., Ltd. - (3) Through investing company in the third region to invest in the investee in Mainland China. - Note 2: The investment income(losses) was recognized based on the investee company's financial reports audited by international accounting firm which collaborated with the Company's audit team or certified public accountants of R.O.C.. - Note 3: In accordance with Principles for the review of investment or technical cooperation in the Mainland China issued by Investment Commission, MOEA, the limit on investment in Mainland China is the higher of 60% of the Company's or the Group's equity. - Note 4: If the investment was invested in foreign currency, the amount stated above had been converted into New Taiwan Dollar based on the following exchange rates:
+Nanyang set up company in the third region to invest in the investee in Mainland China. - 5.Qing Zhao Investment Co., Ltd. set up company in the third region to invest in the investee in Mainland China. - 6.Split-up of Yang Zhou Tai Run Hotel Co., Ltd. - (3) Through existing investing company in the Mainland China to invest in the investee in Mainland China. - Note 2: The investment income(losses) was recognized based on the investee company's financial reports audited by international accounting firm which collaborated with the Company's audit team or certified public accountants of R.O.C.. - Note 3: In accordance with Principles for the review of investment or technical cooperation in the Mainland China issued by Investment Commission, MOEA, the limit on investment in Mainland China is the higher of 60% of the Company's or the Group's equity. - Note 4: If the investment was invested in foreign currency, the amount stated above had been converted into New Taiwan Dollar based on the following exchange rates:

-Exchange rate on the reporting date: USD1=NTD27.6850; CNY1=NTD4.3460
+Exchange rate on the reporting date: USD1=NTD30.7150; CNY1=NTD4.411

-Average exchange rate for the reporting period: USD1=NTD27.951; CNY1=NTD4.3315
+Average exchange rate for the reporting period: USD1=NTD29.8025 ; CNY1=NTD4.4229